jfecher/golden-tests/README.md

 - `expected exit status: [i32]`: If specified, goldentests will issue an error if the exit status differs to what is expected.
 Defaults to `None` (exit status is ignored by default).

 You can even configure the specific keywords used if you want.
 For any further information, check out goldentest's documentation [here](https://docs.rs/goldentests).

+### Automatically updating tests
+Optionally, tests can be automatically updated by passing the `--overwrite` flag when running goldentests as a standalone program, or by setting the `overwrite_tests` flag when running as a rust library.
+Doing this will update the expected output in each file so that it matches the actual output.
+Since this is all automatic, make sure to manually review any changes before using this flag.